Jonsofmath/Row-administrator/README.md

 Embedded Systems

 # Row-administrator
-Python script for simulating a row administrator of a bank
+Python script for simulating a row administrator of a bank.
+You must need a valid host port for the script to run.

 Authors:
 <ul>